 Struthers police search for robbery suspects

-Struthers police are asking the public’s help identifying two men who robbed a Family Dollar at 500 Youngstown-Poland Rd. on Sunday evening.
+STRUTHERS — Police are asking the public’s help identifying two men who robbed a Family Dollar at 500 Youngstown-Poland Road on Sunday evening.

 The men were described as having had their faces covered, with one wearing a blue jacket and brandishing a weapon, and the other wearing a green hoodie.